Plan Implementation Grant

 A SWP plan implementation grant application must have a minimum score of 5 points in order to be awarded.
 MDH determines the priority of each SWP measure that is included in a grant application using an internal grant application review criteria.
-Grant requests that achieve the minimum score to quality will be placed on a waiting list and funding will be awarded based upon the date placed on the list and availability of grant funds.
+Grant requests that achieve the minimum score to qualify will be placed on a waiting list and funding will be awarded based upon:

 High priority is assigned to a SWP measure that does any of the following:

 - expands the PWSs capability to effectively manage a high risk potential contamination source that is identified in any of the following:

 - an MDH-approved wellhead protection plan or approved extension;